cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 You need to specify the SerDe, the input format, the output format, and any additional properties any of these may need as table properties.
-This is an experimental feature and only tested for Avro; see the :ref:`StreamConversion <examples-stream-conversion>` example for more details.
+This is an experimental feature and only tested for Avro; see the :ref:`StreamConversion <examples-stream-conversion>` example and the :ref:`fileset-exploration` for more details.

 ======================
 TimePartitionedFileSet